takagiwa/mt_rpiprtcap/README.md

 I have tested on Raspbian GNU/Linux 10 (buster), gcc 8.3.0, pigpio 78 (get_pigpio_version reported) and Raspberry Pi 4B 2GB.

+The software still have some huge bugs.

+* failed to capture first byte
-The software sometime failed to capture data (3 or 4 characters in 10MB).
+* sometime failed to capture data (3 or 4 characters in 10MB).
+* too slow (almost 1KB/sec)

 There are no interpreters that convert from parallel port data to picture yet.